OfficeDev/office-js-docs-pr/docs/testing/test-debug-non-local-server.md

 ## Other projects

-If your project wasn't created with one of those tools, run the tool with npx in the root of the project.
+If your project wasn't created with one of Teams Toolkit or Yo Office, run the tool with npx in the root of the project.
 Invoke it with its `start` command followed by the relative path to the manifest.
 The following is an example:

 ```command&nbsp;line
 npx office-addin-debugging start manifest.json